 e) If AoA1 and any of the two AoA2 directions pass EIRP PUMAX,f,c,k requirements, the DUT pass the test.

-Note that the above AoA pair (AoA1 and AoA2) selection is based on the UE declared UE orientation.
+Note that the above AoA pair (AoA1 and AoA2) selection is based on the UE declared orientation.

 The EIRP shall be measured per TCI with the configuration of rank 2 PUSCH transmission under SDM scheme, i.e., UE transmit signals with different layers for AoA1 direction and AoA2 direction respectively.